mxmfrlv/leepquest_otree/README.md

     ```
  - Use [special `bp_` functions](https://deepwiki.com/mxmfrlv/leepquest_otree/7.1-server-api#hook-functions) defined in `__init__.py` to dynamically manage blocpages (questionnaires) and questions.
 In most functions, you may use the `cbp` ('current blocpage') parameter to reference the sheet name in the Excel definition file, or (in `hide_some_bp_quests` and `skip_some_bp_quests` functions) the `var` parameter to reference directly the defined variable.

-    > See the deepwiki [Extensions table](https://deepwiki.com/mxmfrlv/leepquest_otree/1.1-system-architecture#8-extension-points) for a summary.
+    > See the deepwiki [Extension Function table](https://deepwiki.com/mxmfrlv/leepquest_otree/1.1-system-architecture#8-extension-points) for a summary.